mbilaljunaid/nexusai-erp/ROADMAP.md

-# NexusAI ERP Roadmap
+# NexusAIFirst ERP Roadmap

-This document outlines the planned development roadmap for NexusAI ERP.
+This document outlines the planned development roadmap for NexusAIFirst ERP.

 ## Vision